Jennifer Kay Group

 - CIRES Postdoc Elizabeth Maroon published in Journal of Climate: Influence of the Atlantic meridional overturning circulation on the Northern Hemisphere surface temperature response to radiative forcing.
 Congrats Elizabeth!!

 - With colleagues, Jen and CIRES Postdoc/Kay group member Elizabeth Maroon organized a polar modeling workshop for early career scientists.
-The workshop website has the details!

 - Jason Chalmers (CU-Boulder) and Susannah Rozak (Pikes Peak Community College) joined us for the summer as undergraduate researchers funded through the National Science Foundation (NSF) Research Experience for Undergraduates (REU) program.
 Their progress and energy inspired us all!!